yunseok19/comp423-course-notes/docs/tutorials/go-setup.md

 mkdir hello
 cd hello
 ```
+!!! note
+    Try and use descriptive names for directories to keep your project organized which will help leave as little room for confusion as possible.
 (B) Enable dependency tracking for your code

 When your code imports packages contained in other modules, you manage those dependencies through your code's own module.
 That module is defined by a go.mod file that tracks the modules that provide those packages.
 That go.mod file stays with your code, including in your source code repository.

 To enable dependency tracking for your code by creating a go.mod file, run the [go mod init command](https://go.dev/ref/mod#go-mod-init), giving it the name of the module your code will be in.
 The name is the module's module path.

-In actual development, the module path will typically be the repository location where your source code will be kept.
+- In actual development, the module path will typically be the repository location where your source code will be kept.

 For example, the module path might be github.com/mymodule.
 If you plan to publish your module for others to use, the module path must be a location from which Go tools can download your module.
 For more about naming a module with a module path, see [Managing dependencies](https://go.dev/doc/modules/managing-dependencies#naming_module).

 For the purpose of this tutorial, just use `example/hello`
 ```